The 5 Best Counter-Depth Refrigerators of 2026

 0

-The modern archetypal fridge is a bulky appliance; some of the largest units we've tested measure nearly 37 inches in depth with the doors closed.
-Combined with the added inch or two for clearance, you're looking at an appliance that'll stick out far beyond most kitchen cabinets, which can be an eyesore or even an inconvenience depending on how your kitchen is set up.
-That's where a counter-depth model comes in: sure, you're giving up a (sometimes significant) measure of space, but you'll receive sleek, nearly flush looks, without having to pay the exorbitant premium that comes with an (admittedly even better-fitting) built-in refrigerator.
+The modern fridge can be a bulky appliance; some of the largest units we've tested measure nearly 37 inches in depth with the doors closed.
+Combined with the added inch or two for clearance, you're looking at an appliance that'll stick out far beyond most kitchen cabinets, which can be an eyesore or even an inconvenience.
+That's where a counter-depth model comes in: sure, you're giving up a (sometimes significant) measure of space, but you'll get sleek, nearly flush looks without paying the exorbitant premium that comes with an (admittedly even better-fitting) built-in refrigerator.

-We've tested 25 refrigerators, and below are our recommendations for the best counter-depth refrigerators to buy.
-We made our choices based on their temperature uniformity and produce preservation performance, as well as their feature set, design, and price.
-If you're looking for more general recommendations, see our article on fridge types explained and our recommendations for the best refrigerators, not to mention our refrigerator brand overview.
-Alternatively, if interested in learning more about the technical side of things, check out our article on how a refrigerator works and how refrigerator ice makers work.
+We've tested more than 25 refrigerators, and below are our recommendations for the best counter-depth refrigerators to buy.
+We made our choices based on their performance, feature set, and price.
+Of course, it's worth noting that since refrigerators are routinely sold at considerable discounts, the price difference between our recommendations can be quite small.
+If you're looking for more general recommendations, see our recommendations for the best refrigerators and our refrigerator brand overview.
+We've also updated our refrigerator testing methodology.
+If you're interested in reading more, check out our changelog for Test Bench 1.1.

 Quick Look